top of page

 Main investigator: Sandra Chaib

-Mirror-mediated spatial location in great tits (Parus major| 2017 - 2018
+Mirror-mediated spatial location in great tits (Parus major| 2017 - 2018 - Lund, Sweden

 In a previous study, great tits were tested for self-recognition in the mark-mirror test and failed, behaving as if the reflection in the mirror was a conspecific and not themselves.
 In this study I tested whether great tits were able to understand mirrors in a mirror-mediated location task.
 I also analysed sex, environment and age of each bird.